jwmxyz/100DaysOfCode/README.md

 **Todays progress**

+* Setup page authentication - kicks user back to login if not authenticated
+* Looking into token validation to ensure that token is valid.

+### Day 11: 30/11/2018

+**Todays progress**

 * Another busy day IRL.
 Its friday!
 * Began developing my own authentication for the login of the application using `JWT` tokens and `claims`